dirtsimple/imposer/specs/Basics.cram.md

     $ IMPOSER_PATH=imposer imposer-cmd tweaks testme
     hello from imposer-project.md!
-    State 'this/that' has been loaded
+    Module 'this/that' has been loaded
-    The current state file (dummy) is finished loading.
+    The current state module (dummy) is finished loading.
-    Just loaded a state called: dummy
+    Just loaded a module called: dummy
-    Just loaded a state called: imposer-project
+    Just loaded a module called: imposer-project
     The project configuration has been loaded.
     `imposer tweaks` does not accept arguments
     [64]